Paul R. Gottsegen, Chair

 For five years, Catherine wrote a regular column on gardens for the Staten Island Advance, and now writes a blog, The Sunday Gardener.
 She serves on the boards of the National Museum of the American Indian, The American Trust for the British Library, The Historic House Trust of New York City, Riverside Park Conservancy, the Leadership Council of Black Rock Forest, and the Advisory Committee of Mt.
 Sinai Hospital’s Center for Multicultural and Community Affairs.
 Mrs. Golden holds a bachelor's degree from Bennington College, and an M.S. in Urban and Regional Planning from the Pratt Institute.

 Retired Partner, Cleary Gottlieb Steen & Hamilton LLP

 George J. Grumbach, Jr. is a retired partner and senior counsel to the firm of Cleary Gottlieb Steen & Hamilton LLP.
 He was a law clerk to the Honorable Wilfred Feinberg in the United States District Court for the Southern District of New York and the United States Court of Appeals for the Second Circuit.
-Mr. Grumbach serves on the board of trustees of the Icahn School of Medicine and the Mount Sinai Medical Center, is a trustee of the Storefront Academy Harlem, and a director of MasterVoices (formerly the Collegiate Chorale).
+Mr. Grumbach is a trustee emeritus of the Mount Sinai Medical Center, a former trustee of the Storefront Academy Harlem, and a former director of MasterVoices (formerly the Collegiate Chorale).
 A graduate of Harvard Law School, he earned his Bachelor’s Degree from Yale University.
 He is married to Antonia M. Grumbach and resides in Manhattan.
-They have two sons, one a doctor in Rhode Island, the other a public high school principal who lives in Brooklyn, and five grandchildren.
+They have two sons and five grandchildren.

 Lynden B. Miller